LukeShortCloud/rootpages/markdown/openstack.md

 #### Scenario #4 - Docker

-Docker is not available by default in OpenStack.
+Docker is not available by default in OpenStack because it is technically not a virtualization technology.
+It uses LXC for virtualization.
+Docker is used to help faciliate resources in an easier way.
 First it must be installed before configuring it in Nova.
 ```
 # git clone https://github.com/openstack/nova-docker.git
 # cd nova-docker/